Abhi1o/GET-YOUTUBE-SUBSCRIBERS/README.md

 - Damini Gadpal [GitHub](https://github.com/Daminigadpal) | [LinkedIn](https://www.linkedin.com/in/damini-gadpal-01996716b)

 ## License ⚖
-This project is Distributed under the [MIT License](https://chat.openai.com/c/LICENSE).
-See [LICENSE](./LICENCE) for more information.
+This project is Distributed under the ISC License.
+See [LICENSE](./LICENSE) for more information.

 ## Contact 📧
 If you have any questions or suggestions, feel free to reach out to us at [Gmail](https://mail.google.com/mail/u/0/#inbox?compose=GTvVlcSGLPhhCThjSQBxqqKCTksFHbgmPZGmrTXlskrtrXBgHxRqbmdRdzJJlNBtvTWsTLmjdVLbb).